 Packing a backpack is a different kind of game than packing a suitcase.
 A suitcase opens all the way up and you can easily access everything in there and even keep things neat.

-When you go backpacking, the first thing you should do is not caring about wrinkles in your clothes or dirt in your bag.
+When you go backpacking, the first thing you should do is forget caring about wrinkles on your clothes or dirt in your bag.
 It’s all gonna be dirty anyway and who cares about wrinkles in the outdoors?

 Once you have the right mindset, start packing your bag with the following tips: